Freeze dried Coffee

 FREEZE DRIED COFFEE

-Freeze-dried coffee is a soluble product obtained through a sophisticated process called lyophilization, which is where its name derives from.
+freeze dried coffee is a soluble product obtained through a sophisticated process called freeze dried, which is where its name derives from.

-Its main characteristic is that the high-tech process of lyophilization retains more aromas and flavors than the other soluble coffee processes.
+Its main characteristic is that the high-tech freeze-drying process preserves more aromas and flavors than other soluble coffee.

 ADVANTAGES OF FREEZE-DRIED COFFEE